 Girls will take shuttles to the Wilton Bowling Club but must make their own way home.

-$30 (Covers shuttle costs to the bowling club)
+$40 (Covers shuttle costs to the Wilton Bowling Club)

-WGC has the largest number of teams of any school or club competing in the Wellington Netball Centre competition, with 43 teams competing in 2018.
+WGC has the largest number of teams of any school or club competing in the Wellington Netball Centre competition, with 47 teams in 2020.

-Teams play either at the indoor venue at the Kilbirnie ASB Sports Arena or outdoors at the Hataitai netball courts on Saturdays.
-The time of the day and venue depends on the grade the team is placed.
+Teams play either at the indoor venue at Kilbirnie’s ASB Sports Arena or outdoors at the Hataitai netball courts on Saturdays.
+The time of day and venue depends on the grade in which the team is placed.
 School teams play in Collegiate grades against other school teams except our top 3 teams play in the Women’s Premier Competition.
 Premier and College competition commences early May and goes through until the end of August.
-The Senior A team will compete in:

 NETBALL SELECTION PROCESS

-For the first Year 9 trial, teams will be made up from the 4 groups.
-On the registration form, girls have been asked for their favourite 2 positions.
-Girls are then put into trial teams – in their first position where possible – which are made up starting from the lower group ie the 4s, and moving upwards.
-It is then easier to hold a player over for a later trial if she is deemed more able than the others.
+On the registration form, girls have been asked for their favourite 2 positions and a 3rd position is optional.
+Girls are then put into trial teams in their first position where possible.
 The same 14 girls are kept on the court for about 30mins.
 With about 10 mins to go, selectors stop the game and ask if girls would like to trial at another position.

-Selectors – working in pairs – grade 1 – 5.
+Selectors, working in pairs, grade groups 1 – 5.
 Two courts run at the same time and a moderator moves between courts to ensure the selectors are marking at the same level.
-At the second trial the girls have then been sorted into 5 groups, and the same process is used ie start making up trial teams from the 5s and move up.
-Selectors grade 1-5 again but with a + and – option so when it comes to making up the teams there are 15 levels of grading and we know who is slightly better than the others.
+At the second trial the girls have then been sorted into 5 groups, and the same process is used.
+Selectors grade 1-5 again but with a + and – option, so when it comes to making up the teams there are 15 levels of grading and we know who is slightly better than the others.

 Year 10s through to seniors are done in a similar fashion.
-Depending on the team they were in last year, the girls are pre-graded 1-5.
-Eg if they were in the Senior A, they will be 1.
-If they were in the Senior D, they will be graded 2, and Senior M, graded 5.
+Depending on the team they were in last year, and how they performed in that team, the girls are pre-graded 1-5.
 Selectors then have a starting point for the trials which continue as above.
 There is plenty of movement between grades as girls often grow, become more co-ordinated and “find their feet” from season to season.

-The netball convenors then put teams together according to the grading and feedback from the coaches from the previous year.
+The netball convenors then put provisional teams together according to the grading.

 The Junior trials (Year 9 and 10) are completed with a mini tournament at WGC where girls are looked at again.
-If they are not in the right team, it will be very evident.
+Movement still occurs at this stage as we tweak teams.

 We use a number of very experienced selectors.
 If they are parents, they will not be grading their daughters in any regard.
 Girls get seen by a variety of selectors over the course of the trial process.
 Independent convenors will place girls into teams.